 For many English documents to be accepted by foreign courts and civil authorities, they need to be notarised.
 It’s a term you’ll come across if you’re preparing documents for overseas uses, as most need to be prepared and signed in front of a Notary Public to be authenticated.
 It’s a service that both individuals and businesses could need.

 Who is a Notary?

-A Notary Public is a public officer appointed by the Court of Faculties of The Archbishop of Canterbury.
-The Faculty which is granted to each Notary Public on admission enables him or her to draw, attest or certify under his official seal, for use anywhere in the world, deeds and other documents including Wills, conveyances of real and personal property and powers of attorney.
-Authentication of documents under the seal of a Notary Public will render them acceptable to the judicial or other public authorities in the country where they are to be used.
+In the UK, a Notary Public is a public officer appointed by the Court of Faculties of The Archbishop of Canterbury.
+Each Notary Public is given the authority to draw, attest or certify under their official seal, for use anywhere in the world, deeds and other documents, including:

 - Attesting signatures to powers of attorney for the purchase and sale of property abroad